robertpopa/robertpopa/README.md

 <h1 align="center"> Hi, I'm Robert Popa 👋 </h1>

-<h4 align="center"> I'm a Java Software Engineer focusing on cloud apps.
+<h3 align="center"> I'm a Java Software Engineer focusing on cloud apps.
 I share my knowledge and experiences accumulated over the past thirteen years of working in the IT industry for various clients and having delivered effective solutions worldwide.
-Remember, you'll be better off with great software TODAY instead of the fantasy of perfect software TOMORROW.. </h4>
+Remember, you'll be better off with great software TODAY instead of the fantasy of perfect software TOMORROW. </h3>

 <p>&nbsp;</p>